 Calvin Mourice Edmonds, 44, from Virginia, was in a black Ford Edge when he had a medical emergency.
 This caused him to lose control.
 His wife attempted to reach over and grab the steering wheel but was unable to avoid a Freightliner semi.
 The 42 year old woman was injured slightly, and a 12 year old boy in the car was also killed.
 An 11 month old infant was in taken to the hospital in critical condition and I have never found out if he or she lived.
+[UPDATE: I did actually find out a month later from someone who read this post and worked at the hospital that the child did indeed make it.
+Thank goodness.]
 What was even more troubling to me was how similar this was to my family.
 They’re a husband and wife with a 12 year old boy and almost 1 year old.
 We’re a husband and wife with a 9 year old boy and just over 1 year old.

 81 was closed for over five hours.
 I later heard people at the gas station complain that it took them an extra ten minutes to get to work.
 They were acting like it was a huge annoyance, and one assumed it was some idiot who didn’t know how to drive.

 What do I even take away from this?
 Thanksgiving was the next day, but the image of the mother and son was all I could think about.
 I would feel bad that I wasn’t in the mood for the holidays, and then feel even worse for feeling that way.
 I hated that part of me started to think “bummer for me that my Thanksgiving is ‘ruined’” when the family involved would now have that day as a constant reminder of the worst moment of their lives.